-Our graduate students play a vital role in the Astrophysics sub-department and we offer a wide range of opportunities for graduate study.
-We offer projects in instrumentation, observation and theory.
-Candidates may also want to look at projects in the Theoretical Physics sub-department and the Atmospheric, Oceanic and Planetary Physics sub-department; applications to more than one sub-department are encouraged.
+Our graduate students are vital and valued members of the Astrophysics sub-department, and we offer a wide range of opportunities for graduate study, with DPhil (PhD) projects available in instrumentation, observation and theory.
+Our research groups span a diverse range of topics covering all of modern astrophysics, from cosmology through to exoplanets, galaxies, transients, pulsars, high-energy astrophysics and more.
+Candidates may also want to look at projects in the Theoretical Physics and Atmospheric, Oceanic and Planetary Physics sub-departments; applications to more than one sub-department are encouraged.

 How to apply